 Mrs. Piggle-Wiggle.
 Speaking of old ladies with funny names… you’ve no doubt heard of this one.
 It’s generally recommended for slightly older children, but I read it to New Kid and Kiddo at the same time and found it to entertain both boys equally.
 The chapters can be long, so make sure you have a few other chapter books under your belt before you start this one.

 The Night Fairy.
 A fairy must get used to living in the sunlight and along the way exhibits bravery and ingenuity while befriending other garden creature.
-Also available for the Kindle.

 Boo’s Dinosaur.
 Boo has an imaginary dinosaur friend, but her brother Sammy needs some convincing.
 This is a great choice if you are looking for a book about good sibling relationships.
 Also try the sequel, Boo’s Surprise, which is equally imaginative.
 Your three year old should be able to appreciate this one.
-Only Boo’s Surprise is available on Kindle.

 The Children of Noisy Village.
 These books are often overlooked for the more well known Pippi Longstocking by the same author.
 The chapters can also function as stand alone stories about a charming group a children and neighbors in Sweden’s farmland.
 You might like it as an alternative to the Little House books.

 Lotta on Troublemaker Street. (series) Since we are talking Astrid Lindgren books, here’s another overlooked series by her, also appropriate for young listeners, and a good one to start your chapter book journey.
 Lotta is five years old and has a bit of trouble keeping out of scrapes.
 If you like the Ramona books by Beverly Cleary, here is her Swedish counterpart.